MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/publication-behaviors-of-category-instances.md

 <td><p></p></td>
 <td><p>0x24000000</p></td>
 <td><ul>
 <li><p>Published to Container 2 and 3 as a time-bounded instance containing the availability number of 6500 when the user sets the availability mode to <strong>Busy</strong>.
-By default, this publication expires in 24 hours if it is left unchanged.</p></li>
+By default, this publication expires in 24 hours if it's left unchanged.</p></li>
 <li><p>Published to Container 2 as a time-bounded instance containing the availability number of 9500 when the user sets the availability mode to <strong>Do Not Disturb</strong>.
-By default, this publication expires in 24 hours if it is left unchanged.</p></li>
+By default, this publication expires in 24 hours if it's left unchanged.</p></li>
 <li><p>Published to Container 3 as a time-bounded instance containing the availability number of 6900 (Busy with Urgent interruptions only) when the user sets the availability mode to <strong>Do Not Disturb</strong>.
-By default, this publication expires in 24 hours if it is left unchanged.</p></li>
+By default, this publication expires in 24 hours if it's left unchanged.</p></li>
 </ul></td>
 </tr>
 <tr class="odd">